 Are you willing to invest one evening per week to advance your fitness education?
-Due to the many requests for internships, recommended reading and evidence-based education, the Bayesian Bodybuilding team has developed a comprehensive educational course on the science and practice of personal training.
+The Bayesian PT Course offers a comprehensive education about everything related to muscle growth and fat loss.
 You will learn the full Bayesian Bodybuilding methodology and become a Certified Bayesian Personal Trainer if you pass the exam.
 All online from the comfort of your own home.